shannonhochkins/ha-component-kit/README.md

 - Anything else?
 Please, if you notice anything that doesn't feel / look right, please report it, i rely on user testing to make improvements.

 ### What's next?

+There's a Roadmap.md file with a few things i'm working on!
 Have your say!
 Vote for what you'd like to see next in [upcoming features!](https://github.com/shannonhochkins/ha-component-kit/discussions/28)

+### Vision

+homeassistant hacs integration - an integration that behaves similar to the lovelace dashboard, drag & drop, resizing, fluid containers using https://github.com/bokuweb/react-rnd - storing the layouts inside home assistant, card picker for slots, would be a game changer!
+I would love some help with this part whilst im improving and adding cards / functionality

 ### Contributors!